sumitkolhe/inshorts/README.md

-# 📰 Inshorts News API [UNOFFICIAL]
+# 📰 Inshorts News API

----

-#### This is an Unofficial API for inshorts news platform.
-You can fetch news from multiple different sources as gathered by the inshorts platform.
-Check the better, improved v2 of this api [here](https://github.com/sumitkolhe/inshorts-api-v2)
+#### An Unofficial API for inshorts news platform.
+This version uses web-scraping to get news articles from inshorts.com.
+For a better, faster API checkout v2 of this API [here.](https://github.com/sumitkolhe/inshorts-api-v2)

 ---